mikro-orm/mikro-orm/docs/docs/installation.md

 First install the module via `yarn` or `npm` and do not forget to install the driver package as well:

-> Since v4, you should install the driver package, but not the db connector itself,
+> Since v4, we should install the driver package, but not the db connector itself,
 > e.g. install `@mikro-orm/sqlite`, but not `sqlite3` as that is already included
 > in the driver package.